-Firstly - assuring the best possible delivery of learning experiences in the classroom.
+- Assuring the best possible delivery of learning experiences in the classroom.

-Secondly - we have a range of group and individual interventions designed to support those with identified needs.
+- Having a range of group and individual interventions designed to support those with identified needs.

-Thirdly - we try to offer a rich and varied menu of activities designed to engage and motivate pupils, raising their aspirations and creating a positive view of learning.
+- Offering a rich and varied menu of activities designed to engage and motivate pupils, raising their aspirations and creating a positive view of learning.

 Pupil Premium Principles

 - We ensure that teaching and learning opportunities meet the needs of all the pupils.

 - We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 - Pupil premium funding will be allocated following a needs analysis, which will identify priority groups or individuals.

 - We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
 Any group will be made up of FSM children and non FSM children, where their needs are similar, or where meeting their needs helps to create a learning environment more conducive to success for all.

 Providing small group work with an experienced teaching assistant focussed on overcoming gaps in learning.